Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/pdfoptions/getaccesspermissions/_index.md

 ---
 title: getAccessPermissions
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/pdfoptions/getaccesspermissions/
+url: /php-java/aspose.slides/pdfoptions/getaccesspermissions/
 ---

-## getAccessPermissions()  function
+## getAccessPermissions()  method

  Contains a set of flags specifying which access permissions should be granted when the document is opened with user access.
 See  PdfAccessPermissions.

-### Result
+### Returns
 int